Top computer skills to list on your resume

 You don’t need to list them specifically on your resume unless they are on the desirable skills list.

-If you have them, you can add related skills that may use these programs to your resume, such as word processing, online collaboration, data processing, market research, or scheduling.
+If you have them, you can add related tech skills that may use these programs to your resume, such as word processing, online collaboration, data processing, market research, or scheduling.

-Alternatively, you may have experience answering customer queries on Facebook Messenger, creating witty posts for Twitter, or making tutorials for YouTube.
+Alternatively, you may have experience answering customer queries on Facebook Messenger, creating witty Twitter posts, or making YouTube tutorials.
 You should list these skills if they are relevant to the job.

 Are you a Microsoft person?
 Or an Apple person?

-Most companies will have a preferred operating system, and it will be helpful if you have the skills to navigate it.
+Most companies will have a preferred operating system, and it will be helpful if you have the technical skills to navigate it.
 Microsoft Windows and Apple macOS are the most common in business, and you should try to become familiar with the basics.

 For example, you could say, “I have five years of experience using both macOS and Microsoft Windows operating systems.”

 Web development and design are advanced computer skills and require some programming skills, not just a basic level of proficiency.
 If you have experience in CSS, HTML, Python, PHP, Dreamweaver, C++, or Java, it could help you get a job in programming or other related fields.

 If you aren’t applying for a position in a digital industry, web design skills may still be useful.